dimplesharma21/Hack-36-Second-Opinion/ReadMe.md

+# Hack-36-Second-Opinion

 What our portal is about:

 a.
 Generally, when common people consult doctors regarding seroius health issues they are bound to make tough decisions.
 Such cases include having a surgery, an operation involving heavy costs and risks.
 b.
 Many a times these require immediate attention and hence, does not leave patients much choice.
 It is very difficult for them to consult another doctor on such a short notice.
 c.
-To resolve this problem we came up with "Second Opinion" which would enable users to show their reports and other relevant documents to a doctor at our portal in order to seek second medical opinion without any hassels of travelling and waiting, that too within 24 hours.
+To resolve this problem we came up with "Second Opinion" which would enable users to show their reports and other relevant documents to a doctor at our portal in order to seek second medical opinion without any hassles of travelling and waiting, that too within 24 hours.

 Technologies used: